punidramesh/morax/README.md

 Morax aims to provide monitoring of Coinbase assets on the command line.
-It capable of fetching the  wallet balance, wallet worth, wallet address and a graph of the crypto asset's price for the day.
+It is capable of fetching the  wallet balance, wallet worth, wallet address and a graph of the crypto asset's price for the day.

 <br/>